 - Antibiotics kill many cancer cells quickly and save precious time needed to activate immunotherapy

-- For tumors that no longer respond to targeted therapies, antibiotics can extend the life and in some cases even cure mice.
+- For tumors that no longer respond to targeted therapies, antibiotics can extend life and in some cases even cure mice.

 - Highly specific antibiotics: these antibiotics are currently rarely used to treat bacterial infections, mainly because of the increase in resistance.
 However, in this study, this resistance does not affect the effectiveness of the treatment, since the cancer cells are still very sensitive to these antibiotics.